 I am a freelance science writer, performer and comedian with a background in ecology and evolutionary biology.

 I did a PhD in Genetics, Ecology, and Evolution (GEE) at the University of Leeds and the Institute of Zoology and have been working as a science communicator ever since.
-Currently, I work part time as Manager of the UK Robotics and Autonomous Systems (RAS) Network, based at Imperial College London, where I produce a monthly podcast called Robot Talk.
+Currently, I work part time as Public Engagement Manager of the UK Robotics and Autonomous Systems (RAS) Network, based at Imperial College London, where I produce a weekly podcast called Robot Talk.
 I previously worked as Impact and Innovation Officer for the London NERC Doctoral Training Partnership and as Knowledge Transfer Officer for the Center for Biodiversity and Environment Research (University College London).

 I have been published both in print and online (Mongabay, New Scientist, Nature News, ScienceNOW, The Scientist, BBC Earth, BBC Science Focus, WhizzPopBang).

 My book, Brave Green World, co-authored with Chris Forman and published by MIT Press, came out on the 30th March 2021.I have also written book chapters on ecology and climate and consulted on books on evolution and nutrition.

 I am available for freelance writing and editing work - get in touch!.

 I do talks and comedy sets on everything from evolution and ant behaviour to sustainability and superfoods, and have performed at the Edinburgh Fringe Festival, Wilderness Festival, Greenman Festival and pubs around London.
 I have appeared on science comedy panels at Professor Malices' Science Apocalpse and The Science Newseum.
 I have appeared on tv and radio talking about ants, wasps, tardigrades, fig evolution and fire ecology.